Hyphen/nodejs-sdk/README.md

 console.log('Boolean toggle value:', result); // true
 ```

-if you want to set the context you can do it like this:
+You can also set or update the context after initialization using the `defaultContext` property:

 ```javascript
 import { Toggle, ToggleContext } from '@hyphen/sdk';